dancer1325/bitcointalk-forum-docs/docs/topic=13.md

       * backup the whole %appdata%\Bitcoin directory
     * v0.2,
       * backup ONLY "wallet.dat"
-* is possible to MULTIPLY a wallet | DIFFERENT machines?
+* possible to MULTIPLY a wallet | DIFFERENT machines?
   * ❌NOT❌
 * is someone loses his wallet -> is there a way to recreate the LOST coins | system ?
   * NEVER be recovered